-Senior forward Austin Block scored two goals for the Wildcats
+Senior forward Austin Block nets two goals for Wildcats

 BURLINGTON, Vt. - Matt Willows' power play goal early in the third period held up as the game-winner as Vermont's comeback effort fell short in a 4-3 Hockey East loss to No. 5 New Hampshire on Friday night at Gutterson Fieldhouse.
 The Catamounts snap their three-game winning streak and fall to 10-15-4 (7-11-4 HEA), while the Wildcats improve to 17-8-4 (12-7-3 HEA).

 "The fourth goal was probably the tough one.
 I thought we did a great job of coming out in the third period and putting pressure on them," said head Kevin Sneddon.
 "Our guys showed great resilience.
 They played extremely hard and had some good looks 6-on-5 at the end of the game.
 We just couldn't find the equalizer."

 The Catamounts opened the scoring less than two minutes into the night as Robert Polesello fed Matt White down the left wing boards.
 White fired a slap shot that was kicked out into the slot by the left pad of Casey DeSmith, but H.T.
 Lenz was waiting to bury the loose puck at 1:52.

 UNH answered with less than a minute left in the period when Trevor van Riemsdyk wristed a shot toward goal from the left point.
 The rebound found Austin Block on the right doorstep and he whipped the puck into the empty net as Brody Hoffman couldn't get back in position.